Be a change agent

 - And/or similar activities additional to the regular programme contents directed at promoting the learning, knowledge, skills, professional flexibility and pursuit of careers of students during and after having passed the EIT RawMaterials-funded programme.

-Please note that the AVSA grant does not cover programme and administration fees.
 The grant is directly paid to the students, no separate application is needed.

 Eligibility criteria for AVSA grants

 Please be aware that European double funding is strictly prohibited.
 Therefore, students who already receive an EU-funded scholarship (i.e. Erasmus Mundus or other) are not entittled to the AVSA grant.

 Student receiving a national grant or a grant from another source (as long as it is not EU-funded) can be awarded the AVSA grant under the condition that this grant permit additional scholarships to be awarded.

 First wave: from the 1st October 2019 to the 31st January 2020